MovingBlocks/JNBullet/README.md

 # License

-This library is Licensed under the [Apache 2 License](http://www.apache.org/licenses/LICENSE-2.0.html) this is a rework of bullet based off of [libgdx](https://github.com/libgdx/libgdx) along with a voxel extension.
+This library is Licensed under the [Apache 2 License](http://www.apache.org/licenses/LICENSE-2.0.html) and is a rework of bullet wrapper from [libgdx](https://github.com/libgdx/libgdx) along with a voxel extension.